-Don’t expect his “Happy Birthday” wishes to pop up in your phone or social media account.
+Don’t expect his “Happy Birthday” wishes to pop up in your phone or social media news feed.
 If they do, you don’t need to reply to him directly.
-Wait for your friends to send you their happy birthday wishes and say to everybody, including him, “Thank you my friends for you nice birthday wishes!”
+Wait for your friends to send you their happy birthday wishes and say to everybody, including him, “Thank you my friends for your nice birthday wishes!”
 Period!
 That is enough!

 By you doing that, you help him to move on with his life too, if in case, he is expecting a personal reply from you.
 (The assumption here is both of you agreed to end the relationship.)

-I know, this sounds very “un-Christian” advice.
+I know, this sounds very “non-Christian” advice.
 But it is not.

 Many young Christian girls waste their precious youthful years as they pray for a young man that left them three or five years ago.